 MICROPLASTIC DESCRIPTION IMAGE Hard Fragment Fragments have a rigid structure and sometimes irregular shape.
 They are not always equally thick throughout and can appear twisted or curled.
 Shavings, droplets, and seams from plastic manufacturing fit within this category.
-Fragments can be any color or combination of colors 1 .
-Image: Kovač Viršek et al. 2016 F00m Fooms are out communication and go: No tao Til Sell et all 2020 Foam Foams are soft, compressible, and cloud-like.
-They are usually white and/or opaque but can be any color 1 .
+Fragments can be any color or combination of colors . , 1mm, Image: Kovač Viršek et al. 2016 Foam Foams are soft, compressible, and cloud-like.
+They are usually white and/or opaque but can be any color .
 Image: Rochman et al. 2019 Pellet Pellets (sometimes called "nurdles") are often rounded or cylindrical in shape.
-Pellets can be any color1.
+Pellets can be any color .
 Image: Patricia Corcoran Film Films are flat, thin, and malleable.
 Films can fold or crease but do not break apart easily.
-Films are typically partially or fully transparent and are found in a range of colors 1 .
+Films are typically partially or fully transparent and are found in a range of colors .
 Image: Kovač Viršek et al. 2016